x-radio/QuickPID/README.md

 Use this link for reference.
 Note that if you're using QuickPID, there's no need to install the AnalogWrite library as this feature is already included.

 #### Change Log

+#### Version 2.3.0

+- New AutoTune class added as a dynamic object to reduce memory if not used, thanks to contributions by [gnalbandian (Gonzalo)](https://github.com/gnalbandian).
+- AutoTune now works for a reverse acting controller.
+- AutoTune configuration parameters include outputStep, hysteresis, setpoint, output, direction and printOrPlotter.
+- Defined tuningMethod as an enum.
+- Updated AnalogWrite methods for ESP32/ESP32-S2.

 #### Version 2.2.8